-Repeat these steps for each user who will access Keyfactor Command using Keyfactor Identity Provider as an identity provider.
+Repeat these steps for each user who will access Keyfactor Command using an identity provider other than Active Directory.

 5. If you prefer to add roles directly rather than via groups, in the user details on the Role mapping tab, click Assign role and select a role for the new user.